b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 [Zelph on the Shelf](https://zelphontheshelf.com/): One of the early blogs I encountered that offers critical insights of LDS doctrine.
 As of 2024 March, appears to be offline- hoping it comes back in the future 🥺
 Bonus link: [The Millennials' Brief Guide to the CES Letter](https://zelphontheshelf.com/the-millennials-brief-guide-to-the-ces-letter/) is one I encountered early on (late 2018) when i was trying to find some "both sides" analyses of the [CES Letter](https://read.cesletter.org/).

+Speaking of, there's also plenty of material that claims to [debunk the CES Letter](https://debunking-cesletter.com/).

 [floodlit.org](https://floodlit.org/): Info on sexual abusers & coverups within LDS church

 &nbsp;